reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 ## Deploying

 This tutorial assumes we're deploying and testing with Ethereum.
 Reach web applications rely on the web browser to provide access to a consensus network account and its associated wallet.
-Ethereums standard wallet is [MetaMask](https://metamask.io/).
+Ethereum’s standard wallet is [MetaMask](https://metamask.io/).
 Install and set it up if you want to test this code.

-> Note that MetaMask does not support multiple active accounts, so testing locally will require the use of two separate browswer instances with two MetaMask accounts: one to act as Alice and the other as Bob.
+> Note that MetaMask does not support multiple active accounts, so testing locally will require the use of two separate browser instances with two MetaMask accounts: one to act as Alice and the other as Bob.

-To complete this section, we'll use the `index.rsh` file you've already written, but create an `index.js` file from scratch.
+To complete this section, we'll use the `index.rsh` file you've already written but create an `index.js` file from scratch.
 This will replace the `index.mjs` file we wrote for the command-line interface.

 This code is supplemented with [index.css](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-9-web/index.css) and some [views](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-9-web/views).
-These details are not specific to Reach, and are fairly trivial, so we will not explain the specific of those files.
+These details are not specific to Reach, and are trivial, so we will not explain the specific of those files.
 If you run this locally, you'll want to download those file.
 Your directory should look like:

 ``` bash
 .